 Practical tools

-EUAA has developed a tool to provide EU+ countries with a common framework for internal quality assessment and assurance of applications for international protection.
+EUAA has developed a tool to provide EU+ countries with a common framework for quality assessment of the examination of applications for international protection.
+The tool allows for a systematic quality review of personal interviews and the first-instance decisions in substance and on admissibility grounds (safe third country concept).
+The tool includes:

 Video / animation